I learned to program on a calculator

 Specifically, there was a predefined set of named locations: A through Z, plus θ.
 If you wanted to store data, you put it in one of those using the strangly esoteric STO button (short for store) which represented itself with a → symbol.

 The Disp function was my favorite.
 You could calculate something, call Disp, see the result, and the program would exit with a resounding Done.
-Stateless.
-Ephemeral.
-Clean.
+This was especially useful for having endless trilling walls of “Charlie is cool” on tap, a very useful asset in 7th grade Algebra!

 That model stuck with me longer than I realized.